mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 # cm.reset_chat()
 ```

-## Running on SteamDeck using Vulkan
+## Running on SteamDeck using Vulkan with Unified Memory

-After having fun with the 7900 XTX.
-Let us start to look into a broader set of AMD devices.
+Let us also look into a broader set of AMD devices,
-Specifically, we looked into SteamDeck, which comes with an AMD APU.
+more specifically, SteamDeck equipped with an AMD APU.
-One limitation of the deck is that the bios caped the GPU VRAM to 4GB, which is not
+While the GPU VRAM available in ROCm is capped to 4GB in BIOS,
-enough for the ROCm driver to support a 4-bit 7B model.
-Luckily, we find out that
+the Mesa Vulkan driver has robust support that allows the buffer to go
-Mesa's Vulkan driver on Steamdeck has robust support that allows the buffer to go
+beyond the cap using unified memory up to 16GB,
-beyond the 4GB cap (likely reuses some unified memory on the CPU).
+which is sufficient to run 4bit-quantized Llama-7B.

 ```
 (deck@steamdeck mlc-llm)$ ./build/mlc_chat_cli --local-id Llama-2-7b-chat-hf-q4f16_1